SWE-5C/auto_vehicle/README.md

-**How to run project locally:** run grunt --force in terminal
+**How to run project locally:** run grunt --force in terminal (make sure ruby, bower, and npm have already been installed and the github repo has been cloned)
 Open browser and type 'localhost:3000' in url bar